-It is easier to keep yourself on a budget because renting a house or an apartment means that you do not have to pay property taxes, mortgage insurance or interest on a mortgage, and you do not have to worry about surprise repair costs.
+It is easier to keep yourself on a budget because renting a house or an apartment means that you do not have to pay property taxes, mortgage insurance or interest on a mortgage.

 You pay a fixed monthly rent, low renters insurance and your utilities (if they are not covered by your rent payment).

-Yes there was a time when home ownership was a wise investment because property prices were either stable or on the rise and people felt they were safely building equity on their investment.
+Yes there was a time when home ownership was a wise investment because property prices were either stable or consistently on the rise, and people felt they were safely building equity on their investment.